Nagios Plugins

 • GNU libtool 1.5

-To compile from Git, after you have cloned the repository, run:
+To compile from Git, after cloning the repository, run:

 cd tools/setup